serp-spider/documentation/docs/search-engine/google.md

 Overview
 --------

-The google client needs an http client interface to be constructed and an url to be parsed
+The google client needs a http client interface to be constructed and an url to be parsed

 > <sub>Overview of querying google for the keyword 'simpsons' and getting the natural results</sub>